 Recruits also received instruction in First Aid and Patrols, which covered information regarding lifting and moving patients, scene safety, patrol vehicle positioning, and radio transmissions.
 These concepts and techniques will lay the groundwork to prepare the recruits for several scenarios they will participate in as the academy progresses.

 While all recruits will be challenged by some aspect of recruit school, many were tested during Week 2 with the start of physical training – commonly referred to as PT.
 Each morning at 5:30 a.m., recruit school instructors led the recruits in physical training.
 As the recruits entered the gym for PT, they were reminded of the importance of physical fitness with a sign prominently displayed that reads, “When you choose law enforcement you lose the right to be unfit.”
 Sgt.
 David Sosinski and his staff of PT instructors will be certain this motto is understood and practiced daily by the recruits.
 The recruits also continued Military Drill instruction and performed their evaluated water safety swims.

-Week 5 ended with 100 recruits being released for weekend furlough.
+Week 2 ended on Friday night with 91 recruits released for weekend furlough.